 Spring Pruning | The Art of the Cut

-Pruning is one of those gardening tasks that can be fraught with uncertainty.
+Pruning is one of those tree care tasks that can be fraught with uncertainty.
 It’s all about the timing—prune a tree or bush at the wrong time of year and at best, you’ll forgo blooms or fruit for the season; at worst, you can irreparably damage or even kill the plant.
 So how is one to know the best time to prune?

 the timing of pruning is determined by when the plant blooms.

 If it blooms in spring, wait to prune until after it flowers;

 if it blooms in late summer or early fall, you can prune in early spring.